 Obama added that “faced with this outbreak, the world is looking to” the United States to lead international efforts to combat the virus.
 He said the United States is ready to take on that leadership role.

-"Here's the hard truth.
-In West Africa, Ebola is now an epidemic of the likes that we have not seen before.
-It's spiraling out of control," Obama said.
-"If the outbreak is not stopped now, we could be looking at hundreds of thousands of people infected with profound political and economic and security implications for all of us."
+“If the outbreak is not stopped now, we could be looking at hundreds of thousands of people infected with profound political and economic and security implications for all of us,” Obama said.